SimonSubokLee/ston-docs-son/admin/caching_purge.kr.rst

 .. warning:

-   Other than some specific URLs, pattern or directory can be purged as well.
+   Other than some specific URLs, a patterned URL or directory can be purged as well.
-   However, until the command is executed, number of target item is unclear.
+   However, until the command is executed, the number of targeted item is remain uncertain.
    For this reason, administrator might select too many targets without intention, and it will occupy too much CPU resource and causes performance drop.

-   Therefore, it is strongly recommended to use a specific URL during the service.
+   Therefore, it is strongly recommended to use a specific URL while the service is running.
-   Pattern or directory representation is only used as an administrative purpose when the service is not running.
+   A patterned URL or directory representation is only used as an administrative purpose when the service is not running.

 .. toctree::